sergiocorreia/panflute/docs/source/index.rst

   but received a str()", instead of just failing silently when running the filter.

-Comes with batteries included:
+3. Comes with batteries included
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Convert markdown strings into python objects or other formats, with the
+- Convert markdown and other formatted strings into python objects or
+  other formats, with the
   `convert_text(text, input_format, output_format)` function (which calls
   Pandoc internally)
 - Use code blocks to hold YAML options and other data (such as CSV) with